 If you follow our blog, you may remember that last month was Newborn Screening Awareness Month.
 We talked a lot about the importance of newborn screening, and about how parents can stay informed.

 The month of October is significant for families, too — it’s SIDS Awareness month.
-Here at the Baby Sleep Site™, we’re committed to joining the effort to raise awareness about what SIDS is and how it can be prevented.
+Here at the Baby Sleep Site®, we’re committed to joining the effort to raise awareness about what SIDS is and how parents can lower SIDS risk.
 As we’ve said in past articles, safe sleep habits are just as important as healthy sleep habits.

 And, the efforts to educate families about safe sleep habits are working.
 Since 1994, when the Back to Sleep campaign was launched, rates of SIDS around the globe have dropped significantly.